Jan-Havlish/flask_pictures_blog/README.md

 ## Acknowledgments

+- Thanks to Bootstrap for their CSS

-Thanks to ChatGPT in particular for "explaining error messages", examples of working with some libraries, and for the JS code, as I needed some JS but haven't learned it much yet.
+- Thanks to ChatGPT in particular for "explaining error messages", examples of working with some libraries, and for the JS code, as I needed some JS but haven't learned it much yet.